Drug Intervention Programs

 An intervention is a planned and organized meeting with an agenda to convince an addict to go to rehabilitation for his or her dependency.
-Family, loved ones, clergy, instructors, or other people who are concerned about the addict come together to confront the addict about the effects of their drug and/or alcohol abuse.
+Family, loved ones, clergy, instructors, or other people who are concerned about the individual struggling will come together to confront the them about the effects of their drug and/or alcohol abuse.

 There are four types of interventions: simple, crisis, classical, and family system.

-- When the addict is engaged in extremely hazardous, risky behavior, such as reckless driving, violence, or severe drug addiction, a crisis intervention is used.
+- When the addict is engaged in extremely hazardous, risky behavior, such as reckless driving, violence, or severe drug addiction, crisis intervention is used.

 - Getting a particular person to agree to go into rehab immediately is the objective of a classical intervention.

 - All the family members are the focal point of a family system intervention.
 This is because dysfunctional living environments develop in situations of drug abuse and family violence.
 It’s important that everybody involved agrees to change their behaviors.

 What’s the Difference Between an Intervention and Treatment?

 There’s a major difference between an intervention and rehab.
 However, both are important to the recovery process.
 We know that interventions are used to persuade the addict to go to rehab.

 Rehab is the most reliable way to get an addict to stop using drugs and alcohol for good, and an intervention is NOT rehabilitation.
 For the most success, the addict must be taught about the illness of drug and alcohol abuse.

 They must find what triggers their need to abuse drugs or alcohol, and how they can preserve long term recovery.
 This is what happens at a rehab center like Alcohol Rehab Treatment.